 All schools are required to report on the amount of funding received, how this is being used, and the impact of any work done.

-For the financial year 2017-18, Fairhaven Primary School is predicted to receive £38,420 in Pupil Premium funding.
+For the financial year 2023-24, Fairhaven Primary School is predicted to receive £68,630 in Pupil Premium funding, plus an estimated £6,235 in Recovery Premium.
 This money is not 'ring fenced', however, as good practice has shown, the way this money is used should be planned and allocated at the start of the financial year.
 The statement below shows how we plan to spend this money.

 The provision to which funds have been allocated has been decided based on rigorous research about interventions which have the most impact.
 The Sutton Trust – EEF Teaching and Learning Toolkit has been used to prioritise spending based on potential impact.
 Low cost strategies with a high impact currently being used in school which are not reflected in the above spend include: